SCV Graves Registry

 George started the first data collection in the Texas Division, and inspired others to join the team, but crossed over the river before he could finish his work.
 Others have picked up the colors, and the work continues.

-There has previously been no way to search for women or Black Confederates in the CGR.
+There is now a way to search for Women or Black Confederates in the CGR.
 Now an (F) following the surname for the women, and a (B) for the Black Confederates has been entered.
 A list can be pulled up by merely entering (F) or (B) in the surname cell of Veteran Search at

 Submitter Tutorial – National Site Format

 Graves Registry committee members have been advised that Open Office spreadsheet format is